Today I want to talk for a minute about how to put a DSLR camera in a bag. Now, I know it seems simple, but there is more than one way!

-It’s such a simple thing, but has eased my fears significantly.
-I am extra gentle with my camera bag now, but sometimes it gets set down a bit rougher than I wish, or family members and friends don’t know there is a precious camera inside.
-I’m happy to announce that I have not shattered any filters or lenses since making this change, almost 3 years ago!
+It’s such a simple thing but has eased my fears significantly.
+I am extra gentle with my camera bag now, but sometimes it gets set down a bit rougher than I wish or family members and friends don’t realize there is a precious camera inside.
+I’m happy to announce that I have not shattered any filters or lenses since making this change almost 3 years ago!

 Speaking of filters…

 This brings me to the importance of adding an extra filter to every lens you have.
-Without a replaceable filter, I would likely have cracked my actual lens.
-Filters are cheap and protect the expensive stuff from scratches, dust, fingerprints, and ultimately cracks.
-They screw on to the end of your lens, and then your lens cap clicks into the filter the same way.
+Without a replaceable filter, I would have likely cracked my actual lens.
+Filters are cheap and protect the expensive stuff from scratches, dust, fingerprints, and cracks.
+They screw on to the end of your lens and then your lens cap clicks into the filter the same way.

 If you’re ready to splurge, I’ve heard that this B+H brand is incredible, as well as the Nikon and Canon brand name filters.